TurboTeam335/Employee-Tracker/README.md

 # Employee-Tracker

-I created a Employee database with SQL that will keep track of departments, titles, salaries, Names, and id's.
+This project is a simple employee tracker that allows you to track the information of your employees.
+It has the following features:

+* Add and edit employee information
+* View a list of all employees
+* Search for employees

 To view the Employee-Tracker code please visit https://github.com/TurboTeam335/Employee-Tracker